Azure/AzureStackHCI-Supportability/TSG/LCM/How-to-Recreate-Customerconfig.xml-For-Validate.md

 # Mitigation
 These steps will only mitigate a single run of validation until a RCA is discovered and a fix is provided.
 These steps may have to be run after every environment validator action.

+**Run the following steps on the seed node**
-1) Run the below code block to re-init LCM.
+1) Run the below code block to re-init LCM on the seed node.
 ```
 $ErrorActionPreference = "stop"
 import-module C:\CloudDeployment\ECEngine\EnterpriseCloudEngine.psd1  -ErrorAction stop